Want to apply to the best biomedical engineering schools? Enroll in our college application boot camp to get the counseling and advising you need.

 University of California – San Diego

-UC – San Diego offers several Bioengineering majors at – but the only way students can become one as a freshman is to apply as a senior during high school and be admitted.
+UC – San Diego offers several Bioengineering majors – but the only way students can become one as a freshman is to apply as a senior during high school and be admitted.

 Specialization is built into UC San Diego’s system, because each area of specialization is a major of its own.